TheNouillet/symfony-vscode/README.md

 # Symfony for VS Code

-This extension aims to help developing Symfony2+ projects, by showing services and routes of your current project.
+This extension aims to help developing Symfony2+ projects, by showing services and routes of your current project, and provide autocompletion support with these datas.

 ## Features